myxplor/payway-elixir/README.md

 communicate to the PayWay API with ExVCR (see below).

 ```
+# runs only the test suite itself, and uses VCR cassettes when available
 mix test

+# runs type checking (dialzyer), test coverage (coveralls) and the test suite
+# with all VCR cassettes removed so actual HTTP calls are made to the PayWay
+# sandbox API
+mix full_test
 ```

 [ExVCR](https://github.com/parroty/exvcr) is used to record PayWay API